30+ Average Screen Time Statistics for 2024

 Average Screen Time Trends: The Most Popular Apps and Digital Activities

-- Gen Z is moving away from traditional viewing.
-Around half of teens’ average screen time is spent on user-created content on TikTok and YouTube.
+- Gen Z spends about half of their screen time on user-created content on TikTok and YouTube.
 This varies greatly from Gen X, who spend around ¾ of their time on professionally produced content.

 - Streaming services are struggling to fight subscriber drain, but Deloitte found that one-fourth of people from the US who canceled a subscription returned to that service within 12 months.
 This was especially true for Gen Z.